jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The programmer can also initiate __Gets__ himself.
 This is always done paired with storing the gotten value somewhere, for instance in a variable.
 So a __Get__ directly initiated by a programmer is always accompanied with a __Set__.

 Working with the __State__ of an object is for instance useful for __Integer__ objects.
 Their state is the integer value they represent. __State__ is special and returns a copy of the object as it were, which is a copy of all the data the object stores.
-This state must be immediately assigned to another object, which is usually of the same type.
-If the state isn’t assigned to the same type then a conversion must take place.
+This state might be immediately assigned to another object, which is usually of the same type.
+If the state isn’t assigned to the same type then a conversion might take place.

 - Symbol
     - Get : Copy